ntc2/pfpl/feedback.md

 E: p451, middle: same problem as on p448, where you use Cor 47.17 incorrectly.

+# Ch 48

+S: p454, bottom: remind us that all terms in System F normalize, and so there can't be any loopy inhabitants of the identity or falsity types.

+S: p458, Def 48.5: explain the relationship (e.g. types) between the various ingredients to the definition of parametric logical equivalence, as it's very non-obvious from the definition itself.
+By reverse engineering fromthe uses of the definition, I think the types / relationships are

+- $Delta |- tau : type$ for some $Delta$
+- $delta : Delta$ and $delta' : Delta$
+- $e$ and $e'$ are closed terms
+- $e : \hat{delta}(tau)$ and $e' : \hat{delta'}(tau)$

+T: p459, middle: extraneous "or" in "Similarly, when *or* $tau = forall(u.tau_1)$".

+T: p465, top: "when" should be "we" in "*When* then argued that the operations preserve"

 # Index

 S: add symbols to the index, for example add $\triangleq$ to the index